Amazon Web Services (AWS)

 - AWS EKS: Inventory the components of your Kubernetes clusters running on AWS, and track the performance of each pod and container, using the Telegraf Kubernetes and Kubernetes Inventory plugins.

 - AWS Kinesis: Ingest data from AWS Kinesis for analysis, visualization, and alerting, using the Telegraf Kinesis consumer plugin.
+Use AWS Kinesis to send data to AWS IoT Core.
 You can also use Telegraf to publish data to Kinesis as well.

 - AWS RDS: Enrich your time series data by joining it with your relational data in RDS, using Flux, our new data scripting language.
 This works with AWS RDS for MySQL, MariaDB, and Postgres.